Ola Brown: Investment and finance

 In July 2018, Brown, Olabode Agusto and Abasiama Idaresit founded an early-stage venture capital firm called Greentree Investment Company, which provides capital to African technology start-ups.
 Investments include Paystack, Precurio and Big Cabal Mediain.
 Brown also hosted Nigeria's Minister of Industry, Trade and Investment, Otunba Adebayo, in the first edition of ‘The Conversation’ with the Flying Doctors Healthcare Investment Company, with discussions centred around investment growth and opportunities in the healthcare sector.

-In 2019, she founded The Flying Doctors Healthcare Investment Company, which operates air ambulance services and logistics.
-It is involved in hospital construction, diagnostics and equipment, health facility management, and pharmaceutical retail.
-It is involved with Koniku, a biotechnology firm and a drug manufacturing company.
+In 2019, she transitioned into broader venture development by founding The Flying Doctors Healthcare Investment Company (FDHIC), an investment firm structured to finance infrastructure and technology across the African healthcare value chain.
+The entity operates air ambulance services and logistics, while expanding into healthcare public-private partnerships (PPPs).

 At the height of the COVID-19 pandemic in Nigeria, Brown and her HealthCa team launched a COVID-19 mobile testing booth, which reduced the need for personal protective equipment.

 Appearances and publications

 She is a global speaker who has spoken in fora such as the World Economic Forum, TED Global Conference, the Social Media Week Lagos, the European Union, the Swiss Economic Forum, the UN, the World Bank, the World Economic Forum, the Massachusetts Institute of Technology, Cambridge University and the Aspen Ideas Festival.

 Brown and her work have been featured on various media platforms.
 She is also an editor of the International Journal of Emergency Services and has published three books – EMQ's in Paediatrics, Pre-Hospital Care for Africa and Fixing Healthcare in Nigeria; a Guide to Public Healthcare Policy.
-She has written articles in the British Medical Journal: the Journal of Emergency Medical Services, the Niger Delta Medical Journal, The New York Times and The Huffington Post.
+She has written articles in the British Medical Journal, the Journal of Emergency Medical Services, the Niger Delta Medical Journal, The New York Times, and The Huffington Post.